wemmertc/webpage/index.md

 ---

 > When you’re fundraising, it’s AI

 > When you’re hiring, it’s ML

 > When you’re implementing, it’s linear regression

-### Research interests
+# Research

 Full professor in Computer Science, SDC team of the Engineering, Computer and Imaging Sciences Laboratory of the University of Strasbourg

-*Keywords* : ensemble clustering, high-level image analysis, knowledge extraction, histopathological images analysis
+#Keywords# : ensemble clustering, high-level image analysis, knowledge extraction, histopathological images analysis

 ## Current projects and collaborations